ajay-makvana/MERN/README.md

         ```

 ## Configuration
-Update a configExample.env file in the root/client directory of the project and provide the necessary configuration variables.
-Include variables such as database connection details and Secret key.
+Rename a configExample.env file to config.env in the root/server directory of the project and Update the necessary configuration variables such as DATABASE connection details and SECRET_KEY.

 ## Run
 - Start the server:

-In the project root directory, go to server directory (cd server)
-Run npm start or yarn start
+    In the project root directory, go to server directory (cd server) Run npm start or yarn start
     ```
     cd server
     node app.js
     ```
 - Start the client:

-In a new terminal window, navigate to the client directory (cd client)
-Run npm start or yarn start
+    In a new terminal window, navigate to the client directory (cd client) Run npm start or yarn start
     ```
     cd client
     npm start
     ```
-Access the application by visiting http://localhost:3000 in your browser.
+- Access the application by visiting http://localhost:3000 in your browser.